 - It is recommended that the employee interview several realtors, check references and then select a realtor to assist with the home search.
 First-time homebuyers must complete the workshop offered by the Lancaster Housing Opportunity Partnership (LHOP).
 To register for the workshop, visit the LHOP Web site at www.LHOP.org.

 - The employee should review the Lancaster General Health Home in the City Housing Program Agreement.
-Forms are available at the Alliance Property Services office located at 607 North Duke Street or by visiting the Lancaster General Health Intranet and clicking on Human Resources and then "Home in the City."
+Forms can be obtained at Lancaster General Health’s Real Estate and Leasing office located at 607 North Duke Street or by visiting the Lancaster General Health Intranet and clicking on Human Resources and then “Home in the City."

 - It is recommended that the employee receive verification from Lancaster General Health that the home qualifies for the program.
 The Program Administrator will confirm qualification to the employee and the financial institution.